lukvdzn/cscg-2023/intro-heap-1/README.md

 ### ID: torukmagto

 # Heap Manipulation Craft
-(This challenge, deemed an introduction to heap exploits, truly proved to be an extremely frustrating problem for my inexperienced a**.)

 ## Source Code Analysis
 The supplied binary is accompanied by its source code [main.c](./challenge-files/main.c),